 Thank you for visiting!
 By the way… any links on this page that lead to products on Amazon and other stores/partners are affiliate links.
 Aquarium Store Depot earns a commission if you make a purchase.

 Many of us who want a planted tank want to have an easy to maintain tank that that doesn’t really take a ton of effort to keep up.
 Today’s post is all about that.
-The list we will make today will help you find plants that are easy to maintain and grow fast to provide a great aquascape for your planted tank.
-These plants are low light aquarium plants, which means they will not require sizable investments in powerful lights to keep.
+The list I will make today will help you find low light plants that are easy to maintain and grow fast to provide a great aquascape for your planted tank.
+These plants are the best low light aquarium plants, which means they will not require sizable investments in powerful lights to keep.
 Many of them will thrive without CO2 supplementation, which will also save you money in the long-run.

-All these plants are readily available as well.
+All these low light plant species are readily available as well.
 They are relevantly cheap and easy to find available.
 With that, let’s go ahead and get started!

 Type of Aquarium Plants

 Let’s start first with the type of aquarium plants and how they are different we have the following: